completer/Pushbaby/README.markdown

 How it works
 ------------

-Pushbaby is a simple tool for server software deployment.
+Pushbaby is a simple tool for server software deployment on Windows.
+If you are deploying **more than a single website** or find it a **pain to  connect** to your web server, it might be useful.

 1. On the build server, Pushbaby.Client pushes your build output to your destination server(s).
 2. On the destination server, Pushbaby.Service executes your deployment script.